HL7/fhir-project-mhealth/input/pagecontent/user_choice.md

 #### <span class='glyphicon text-success glyphicon-phone'/> <span class='glyphicon text-success glyphicon-cloud'/> <a name='user-requests-sharing-with-another-user-or-third-party.'>Scenario: User Requests Sharing With Another User or Third Party.</a>

-A user **SHALL** be able to share data with others of their choosing.
+A user **SHALL** be able to share user selected data with others of their choosing.

 GIVEN
 : A <i>&lt;User&gt;</i>